joebell/labnotebook/README.md

 ## Installation and setup

 - Install Docker
-- Optional: Install NVIDIA drivers and nvidia-container-toolkit
+- Optional: Install NVIDIA drivers and nvidia-container-toolkit for GPU support
+- Optional: Edit the `run` script to include the paths to your SSL certificates
-- Run build.sh to create the container (and container volumes to store data)
+- Run `build <server_name>` to create the container (and container volumes to store data)
-- Run run.sh to run the service
+- Run `run <server_name>` to run the service
 - Navigate to https://[your.ip.address]:8000
 - Click the 'Sign up to create a new user' link to create a new user: the first user must be named `admin`.
 Set a password.
 - After creating the user, choose 'Login with an existing user' and login as the admin user.
 This will create the admin account, which will have administrative privliges in JupyterHub, and `sudo` privliges.